The complete guide to the best things to do in Vancouver, Canada!

 When it comes to things to do in Vancouver on a rainy day (and there are a few of those days) never fear.

-The museum scene in Vancouver is incredible.
+The museum scene in downtown Vancouver is incredible.
 With so many to choose from you’ll be able to cozy up in the gorgeous buildings as the rain falls outside immersing yourself in some serious culture.